Inside Bar Strategy – Forex Trading Quick Guide

 An example of this scenario playing out on a chart is below.
 The bears were firmly in control as they pushed price lower.
 Then an inside bar formed which was signalling that a fight was about to start to gain control of the market.
 The bears regained control once enough order flow built up and price broke lower, to continue on the down move.

-Last Thoughts on the Inside Bar Trading Strategy
+Last Thoughts on the Inside Bar Forex Strategy